The contract and proposal software fields are so competitive that we see new tools developed almost every year.

 Pricing: No pricing information on their website

-Who is this tool for: HotDocs have two product options, one for small businesses, one for large enterprises.
+Who is this tool for: HotDocs has two product options, one for small businesses, one for large enterprises.
 The tool is, therefore, suitable for businesses of all sizes although it’s traditionally used in law and insurance industries.

 HotDocs is a little different from all other entries on this list because it works essentially as a Word extension.
 You take any document you have, convert it into a dynamic template, enter data, and get a finished document.